ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

     * Select `Resource` in the `Select Trigger` dropdown
     * Select the `img-front-end` resource you created in your pipeline
     * In Authorization field, enter 'apiToken ' + your API token from above
+    * To allow your new Event Trigger integration to be used by your Subscription, select your Subscription from the Subscriptions list
     * Select `Save`
     ![acct-integration-trigger](../assets/img/shippable-pipeline-6-1.png){:width="600px"}
   * Now, assign your Account Integration for use by your Subscription